 Modern thermal network cameras are very sensitive and accurate.
 They are unrivaled when it comes to detection, making them an ideal first line of defense.
-Certain environmental conditions such as direct sunlight, light fog or smoke, create visibility challenges for cameras.
-Since thermal cameras don’t use reflected light for imaging, they are not affected by those challenging environments.
+Challenging environmental conditions such as looking into sunlight, light fog, or smoke is difficult for visible cameras.
+Thermal cameras don’t use reflected light for imaging and therefore are not affected by the challenging environments.
 Once a suspicious event has been detected, the thermal camera can be configured so that it automatically directs a PTZ (pan/tilt/zoom) camera to the place the incident occurred.
 Working in parallel, these two camera types form an unbeatable combination.

 2. Verify: On Top With PTZ Domes and Fixed Cameras